-How to Manage the Orchid Fusion VMS Service in Ubuntu 14.04 LTS
+How to Manage the Orchid Fusion VMS Services in Ubuntu 14.04 LTS

-Orchid Fusion VMS runs on Linux as a service.
+The following services are used by Orchid Fusion VMS in Linux.
 If you need to check the status, start, or stop the service, you can do this from the command line or the GUI.